AnupamMicrosoft/Dyanmics365-DemandPlanning-CustomML/README.md

 Integrating Custom ML Models into Dynamics 365 Demand Planning

 ## Introduction or Background
 This project aims to bridge the gap between Dynamics 365 Demand Planning and custom machine learning models developed in Azure Machine Learning.
-It focuses on formatting data inputs and outputs to streamline the integration process, thus enhancing the efficiency and accuracy of demand forecasts in Dynamics 365 Supply Chain Management.
+It focuses on formatting data inputs and outputs to streamline the integration process, thus enhancing the efficiency and accuracy of demand forecasts in Dynamics 365 Demand Planning Application.
 ## Installation and Setup
 1. **Clone the Repository**: `git clone https://github.com/YourUsername/Dyanmics365-DemandPlanning-CustomML.git`
 2. **Install Dependencies**: Navigate to the project directory and run `pip install -r requirements.txt` to install the necessary Python packages.